 Component 1: What we know about the topic.
 Almost all researchers want to add to the body of knowledge about the topic of their research.
 This means increasing the empirical evidence reported in the literature about the phenomenon studied.
 You need to be selective.
 There are millions of articles and only a few hours of your time available to read them.
 For example, I have a bibliography of over 500 articles dealing with food insecurity - and those are just the "useful" ones.
-Ask yourself -- what kinds of contributions to the research literature about the topic (phenomenon of interest) does a researcher want to make?
+So ask yourself -- what kinds of contributions to the research literature about the topic (phenomenon of interest) does a researcher want to make?
 Put simply -- what's "new" about this study.

-Often, authors justify their work with statements saying things like: "Little research about 'my topic' has been conducted ..." or "Not enough is known about my topic'".
+Often, authors justify their work with statements saying things like: "Little research about 'my topic' has been conducted ..." or "Not enough is known about 'my topic'".
 For example, I recently got an alert about an article claiming that the obesity crisis in the U.S. is increasing more rapidly in the Hispanic population than in the white non-Hispanic population.
-A major justification for the work was that "not enough is known about the obesity crisis in the Hispanic-Latino population."
+A major justification for the work was that "not enough is known about the obesity crisis in the Hispanic-Latino population.
 I went to Academic Search Premier (UF Library search engine) and entered the search string "obesity Hispanic or Latino."
 Only 12 publications appeared.
 Sure enough, there's not much published empirical data about obesity in the U.S. Hispanic population.
 This is a legitimate rationale for a publication about this topic.
 Unfortunately, this claim is often not supported by the literature.
-I am interested in ways to address food insecurity and the many adverse outcomes it produces in poor communities.
+I am interested ways to address food insecurity and the many adverse outcomes it produces in poor communities.
 I used Academic Search Premier with the search string "community gardens benefits."
 I found 3,624 articles.
 A claim that there is "not enough information" about the benefits of community gardens hardly seems justified.
-I have read many articles about community gardens and potential health, quality of life, and community development.
+I have read many articles about community gardens and potential health, quality of life, and community development impacts of gardens.
+I am unconvinced that any of the first 10 articles add anything new to this discussion - a conclusion based on the abstracts.
 This justification is often weak.
 You must be knowledgeable of the existing literature about the topic.
 Otherwise, you cannot know whether the claim that we need "more information about x" is true or not.
 This is a primary purpose of the literature review you must conduct prior to starting a research project.
-Good Contribution - Page 1